All Episodes

 It doesn't change what we do at all.

-You know that those in the press will flagrantly disregard classified information, even if it puts you know military strategy or important information or God forbid troops in harm's way if it gives them a scoop, and then they will ignore legitimate investigative journalism if it runs counter to their narrative.
+You know that those in the press will flagrantly disregard classified information, even if it puts military strategy or important information or, God forbid, troops in harm's way if it gives them a scoop.

-Like the Nashville Manifesto, like Chippewa Falls for kind of Chippewa Falls, what happened there in Wisconsin that you went down?
+And then they will ignore legitimate investigative journalism if it runs counter to their narrative, like bullet engravings on the assassin's gun for Charlie Kirk, like the Nashville manifesto, like Chippewa Falls for kind of Chippewa Falls, what happened there in Wisconsin that you went down.

 That's a bigger story than a private group chat between some Republican buddies.